sujxxl/profile/README.md

 👋 Hi,
-I’m Sujal Bhati,a 16 year old programmer
+I’m Sujal, a 17 year old programmer.
+Currently pursuing my undergrad at DTU.

 <!---
 sujalbhatii/sujalbhatii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.